Pedestrian struck by car on I-35 near Clarks Grove - Albert Lea Tribune

 Rhodes was reportedly struck in the traffic lane by a 2016 Subaru Outback traveling northbound on I-35.
 The vehicle was driven by Timothy Michael Hanrahan, 56, of Clear Lake, Iowa.

-The report does not indicate what Hanrahan was doing on the interstate but said the highway was listed as covered in snow and ice at the time of the crash.
+The report does not indicate what Rhodes was doing on the interstate but said the highway was listed as covered in snow and ice at the time of the crash.

 The State Patrol was assisted at the scene by the Freeborn County Sheriff’s Office and Mayo Ambulance.